conorheffron/ironoc-db/README.md

 This project is a sample data manager.
 It provides a basic template for Java/Spring developers.
 This project also includes form validation of controller model objects and request parameters.

 # Technologies
-Java 8, Spring Boot, Hibernate, MySQL, JSP
+Java 8, Spring Boot, Hibernate, MySQL, JSP, Gradle

 # Run
 MySql